 Image cropping is something that almost all of us do while editing a photograph.
-It is pretty challenging to get the perfect distance and framing of subjects in an image, and cropping is a great solution to fix this problem while post-processing.
+It is pretty challenging to get the perfect distance and framing of subjects in an image, and cropping is a great solution to post-processing this problem.

 However, one mistake that most amateur editors tend to make is to crop images wrongly.
-It is a common tendency to crop images in such a way that the actual subject(s) is highlighted with very little of anything else.
+It is a common tendency to crop images so that the actual subject(s) is highlighted with very little of anything else.
 This, in turn, makes the image feel claustrophobic and less attractive to the audience.

 The best way to solve this problem is to use compositional rules, which are scientific ways to position the subject(s) in an image (depending on the type of shot) to make the result look appealing.

-One such compositional rule is the "Rule of Thirds", in which the frame of the shot is divided into nine equal rectangles.
+One such compositional rule is the "Rule of Thirds," in which the shot's frame is divided into nine equal rectangles.
 And the subjects are placed within the frames depending on the type of shot.

 You might have seen many modeling photographs out there, wherein the models in them have near-perfect smooth skin.
-Yes, all of us would love to have perfect-looking skin in our photographs, especially when we're in them.
+Yes, we all would love to have perfect-looking skin in our photographs, especially when we're in them.

 But, most people tend to overdo the smoothening and make the subject in the photograph look more like the lead character in a horror movie rather than an appealing subject in a photograph.

-There is nothing wrong with trying to fix the imperfections in the face or body parts exposed in the photograph, but make sure that you do not overdo it.
+There is nothing wrong with fixing the imperfections in the face or body parts exposed in the photograph, but make sure that you do not overdo it.